londelidess/MakotoDoiPortofolio/README.md

 ![homepage3][def3]

 ## Description
 This is my first portfolio as a web developer.
-Thank you for visiting
+Thank you for visiting.

 ## Features
 Responsive Design: This portfolio is built to be viewed on all device sizes, from mobiles to desktops.